-However, given the stable and regulated nature of the DNOs' businesses, Ofgem took the view that a notional repair period of 15 years from 1 April 2010 was appropriate for the purpose of assessing the DNOs' allowed revenues in respect of pension costs in DPCR5.
+However, given the stable and regulated nature of the DNOs' businesses, Ofgem took the view that a notional repair period of 15 years from 1 April 2010 was appropriate for the purpose of assessing the DNOs' allowed revenues in respect of pension costs.
+Moreover, Ofgem reviews the reasonableness of the triennial actuarial valuations of DNOs' pension schemes and calculates new deficit funding allowances, including any adjustments that may be necessary to account for differences between allowances received and payments actually made to the relevant pension scheme.